 “This Back Bay Penthouse was a gut rehab project for a single man.
 The 800 sq. ft. condo consisted of one bedroom, a small closed-off kitchen, several closets and a living room overlooking the Charles River.
 The space had not been updated in many years.
 The homeowner wished to open up several walls to create a single airy large living space incorporating the kitchen and creating a small dining area where there once was an oversize closet.
 By opening the walls and kitchen to the living room, the small space immediately felt much larger than its square footage suggested and drew all attention to the spectacular view of the Charles River.

 While the client’s personal style calls for simple lines, plain surfaces and contemporary furnishings we wanted to retain as much of the original material as possible to remain true to the history of neighborhood.
 This included retaining as much original flooring as possible and replicating the existing molding.
 There were many issues with the local zoning board and condo association throughout the process on what could be done and not done both inside and out which turned this into a much more complicated project than originally intended.
 The outcome was a comfortable and modern space that was very functional and served all the needs of the client. ”

-ETA: Here is the judges statement regarding my winning space, plus the “before” pictures:
+ETA: Here is the judges statement regarding my award winning design, plus the “before” pictures:

 enclosing the radiators, the designer created window seats and